coder-mike/xs-sandbox/readme.md

 try {
   sandbox.evaluate('while (true) {}') // Infinite loop
 } catch (e) {
-  console.log(e); //"metering limit reached" console.log(sandbox.meter);
+  console.log(e); // "metering limit reached"
+  console.log(sandbox.meter);
 }
 ```

 Be careful with meter limits because the limit can be hit at any time and it halts the machine without processing any catch blocks in the guest code, which may leave the guest in an inconsistent state.
+It is strongly recommended not to use the sandbox again after it has hit a metering limit.